gurezo/ng-grid-sample/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+sample for reference from [Introduction to Angular Grid](https://medium.com/@swathisprasad/introduction-to-angular-grid-bc96548ee24a)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.